Best compost bins for recycling in your garden

 How does hot composting work?

 However, hot composting needs some effort.
 You can't pop some organic matter into your composter and expect it to work right away.
-You need to make sure conditions are optimal for hot (and efficient) composting.
+You need to make sure conditions are optimal for hot (and therefore efficient) composting.

 16 best watering cans that will last a lifetime